Learning optimal policies from event logs through reinforcement learning: a comparison of deep and MDP-based approaches: Learning best next activity policy with RL

-The encoded prefixes are then used to train a k-means model \cite{kmeans} that will be able to assign a new prefix to the cluster containing the most similar prefixes. \item \emph{Constructing the MDP.} Once the k-means model has been trained, the MDP can be built.
+The encoded prefixes are used to train a k-means model~\cite{kmeans}, which assigns each new prefix to the cluster containing the most similar previously observed prefixes.
+Clustering serves a twofold purpose: it prevents an explosion of the dimensionality of the state space, which would otherwise increase the computational complexity of the subsequent dynamic programming procedures, and enables the MDP policy to be applied to prefixes that do not appear in the log.
+The number of clusters is selected using the elbow method\footnote{We employ the KneeLocator method from the \texttt{kneed} library (\url{https://pypi.org/project/kneed/} ) with sensitivity set to 1.} applied to the Within-Cluster Sum of Squared Errors (WSS), a widely used heuristic in unsupervised learning for choosing the number of clusters, especially when no ground-truth state abstractions are available.\footnote{A more in-depth analysis of the impact of the cluster number choice for this approach is provided in~\ref{appx:cluster_number}.} \item \emph{Constructing the MDP.} Once the k-means model has been fit to data, the MDP can be built.
 For each prefix $\sigma_k$, a state $s_{\sigma_k}$ is defined as the pair of the last performed activity $\act{a}_{i_k}=\text{Act}(e_k)$ and the cluster $c_{\sigma_{k-1}}$ assigned to $\sigma_{k-1}$ by the k-means model:

 This definition of state would allow us to include, in the state, information about the history of the execution and its reward.